 If you’ve been getting migraines for years and are now starting to get frequent dizzy spells too, then you may have vestibular migraine.
-If you’ve never heard of vestibular migraine, then you’re not alone.
+And if you’ve never heard of vestibular migraine, then you’re not alone.

 Although vestibular migraine (VM) is the second most common balance disorder, many people are unfamiliar with the term.
 Your doctor might also call it Migraine-Associated Vertigo, Migrainous Vertigo, or Migraine-Related Vestibulopathy.